fconfa/aws-cloudwatch-alarms-tf/README.md

 # AWS CloudWatch Alarms

-Terraform project to create a series of sample CloudWatch alarms  to monitor many aspects of your account and infrastructure.
+Terraform project to create a series of sample CloudWatch alarms to monitor many aspects of your AWS account and infrastructure.

 ## Requirements

 ### Tools
-* Terraform (tested only on 0.12+)
+* Terraform (tested on 0.12+)
 * AWS CLI suggested
 * AWS Account credentials configured in AWSCLI or passed via environment variables